There are3 tests that can measure cortisol

 Step 1

-Your healthcare provider will prescribe a 1 mg dexamethasone tablet for you to take the night before you're scheduled to have your blood drawn.
-The tablet should be taken between 11:00 PM and 12:00 AM.
+Your healthcare professional will prescribe a 1 mg dexamethasone tablet.
+This tablet should be taken between 11:00 PM and 12:00 AM.

 Step 2

-The following morning, you will have your blood drawn between 8:00 AM and 9:00 AM.
+The following morning, you will need to have your blood drawn between 8:00 AM and 9:00 AM.
 The blood sample will then be sent to a lab.

 Step 3

-The lab will use your blood sample to test your cortisol level, and then the results will be sent to you and your healthcare provider.
-Be sure to discuss the results with your healthcare provider.
+The lab will use your blood sample to test your cortisol level.
+The results will be sent to you and your healthcare professional.
+Be sure to discuss the results with your healthcare professional.

-Before getting a DST, tell your healthcare provider about all medications you're currently taking and any health issues you're experiencing.
-These may impact the test results.
+Before getting a DST, tell your healthcare professional about all medications you’re currently taking and any health issues you’re experiencing.
+These may affect your test results.

 Where can I get a DST?

-Ask your healthcare provider or find a specialist near you.
+Ask a healthcare professional or search for a specialist near you.

 Understandingyour DST results

-If your DST results are over 1.8 μg/dL, a condition known as Cushing syndrome (hypercortisolism) could be the cause of excess cortisol.
-Your healthcare provider may need to run additional tests to confirm a diagnosis.
+If the results of your DST show that your cortisol is over 1.8 μg/dL, a condition called endogenous hypercortisolism could be the cause of your signs and symptoms.
+Your healthcare professional may need to run additional tests to confirm a diagnosis.

-Talk to your healthcare provider about your results and appropriate next steps.
+Talk to your healthcare professional about your results and appropriate next steps.

 Ready torequest a DST?